 Itch (shown to relieve the itch in a few days)

-In 2016, the U.S. Food and Drug Administration (FDA) approved crisaborole ointment to treat people who:
+The U.S. Food and Drug Administration (FDA) has approved crisaborole ointment to treat people who:

 Safety and effectiveness

-In the clinical trials that led the FDA to approve crisaborole, the researchers enrolled 1,522 patients who had mild to moderate AD.
+In the clinical trials that led the FDA to approve crisaborole, the researchers enrolled 1,522 patients who had mild to moderate eczema.
 Their ages ranged from 2 to 79 years old.